civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    Army stack now done by drawingstring not icons
 Deleted:  Old IsReligion# system
 Added:    New database flags for modders:
-- GovernmentDB
-   GovtIcon             Future use to diplay government icons on map                  # And this is now important if neither the player nor the modder can use it.
 - WonderDB
-   ShowCityIcon         Flag displays a map icon behind the city                      # Actually you aren't talking about a flag but about a wonder and what it does with the property in question.
+   ShowCityIcon         displays a map icon behind the city
-   IsReligionIcon       Flag displays a map icon under city name                      # Actually you aren't talking about a flag but about a wonder and what it does with the property in question.
+   IsReligionIcon       displays a map icon under city name
 - BuildingDB
-   ShowCityIcon         Flag displays a map icon behind the city                      # Actually you aren't talking about a flag but about a building and what it does with the property in question.
+   ShowCityIcon         displays a map icon behind the city
-   IsReligionIcon       Flag displays a map icon under city name                      # Actually you aren't talking about a flag but about a building and what it does with the property in question.
+   IsReligionIcon       displays a map icon under city name

 2007-03-01 (Revision 693)
 Added:    Hostile terrain hp cost is now based on barbarian risk
 Fixed:    SpawnBarbarian code for entrenched units that can spawnbarbarians
-#                                                                                                                 # That's a lot of space here.
 Fixed:    Number of flags (restored them)
-Added:    New userprofile option option to show/hide civflag graphics show up under the playercolor flag          # That are a lot of characters.
+Added:    New userprofile option option to show/hide civflag graphics show up
+          under the playercolor flag
 Fixed:    Civ flags located below player color flag
-Added:    TerraformOcean button in tile bank (restored it) this allows modders up to 60 of the 64                 # That are a lot of characters.
+Added:    TerraformOcean button in tile bank (restored it) this allows modders
-          available tileimp slots (previously only 48/60 available)
+          up to 60 of the 64 available tileimp slots (previously only 48/60 available)
-Added:    Slic messages for sinking ship (again), hostile terrain, insurgent spawn, guerrilla spawn               # That are a lot of characters.
+Added:    Slic messages for sinking ship (again), hostile terrain, insurgent
+          spawn, guerrilla spawn
 Added:    Additional but not implemented userprofile options
 Added:    New concept of energy supply and demand.
-It calculates a ratio used as a modifier for                   # That are a lot of characters.
+It calculates a ratio used
-          gold and production.
+          as a modifier for gold and production.
-Added:    New userprofile option to disable the new energy supply/demand concept.                                 # That are a lot of characters.
+Added:    New userprofile option to disable the new energy supply/demand
+          concept.
-Added:    New database flags for modders to enable the new energy supply/demand concept:                          # That are a lot of characters.
+Added:    New database flags for modders to enable the new energy
-                                                                                                                  # That's a lot of space here.
+          supply/demand concept:
 - TerrainImprovementDB
    ProducesEnergy       TerrainImprovement generates energy EnergyHunger         TerrainImprovement consumes energy